 Depending on the device configuration, the host will carry out the authentication protocol and/or present different passwords for each operation: Read or Write.
-A bidirectional secure checksum may be used to certify data authenticity.
 To insure security between the different user zones (multi-application card), each zone can use a different set of passwords.
 A specific attempts counter for each password and for the authentication provides protection against systematic attacks.